The State Department launches a new way for ordinary Americans to resettle refugees - NewsBreak

 Biden’s next climate hurdle: enticing Americans to buy green

-WASHINGTON (AP) — President Joe Biden persuaded Democrats in Congress to provide hundreds of billions of dollars to fight climate change.
+WASHINGTON — (AP) — President Joe Biden persuaded Democrats in Congress to provide hundreds of billions of dollars to fight climate change.
 Now comes another formidable task: enticing Americans to buy millions of electric cars, heat pumps, solar panels and more efficient appliances.
-It’s a public relations challenge that could...
+It’s a public relations challenge...

 Trump's MAGA forces threaten to upend vote for RNC chair

-NEW YORK (AP) — By week’s end, the Republican National Committee is set to resolve a bitter leadership feud that has exposed perilous divisions within the institution charged with electing the next GOP president.
-Those inside the fight believe the days ahead of Friday’s secret ballot at a...
+NEW YORK — (AP) — By week's end, the Republican National Committee is set to resolve a bitter leadership feud that has exposed perilous divisions within the institution charged with electing the next GOP president.
+Those inside the fight believe the days ahead of Friday's secret ballot at...

 Yellen in Zambia to discuss debt to China, public health

-LUSAKA, Zambia — (AP) — U.S. Treasury Secretary Janet Yellen is in Zambia on the second leg of her African tour, a stop aimed at promoting American investment and ties while she's in a capital city that is visibly dominated by Chinese dollars.
-Yellen arrived via the renovated...
+LUSAKA, Zambia (AP) — U.S. Treasury Secretary Janet Yellen is in Zambia on the second leg of her African tour, a stop aimed at promoting American investment and ties while she’s in a capital city that is visibly dominated by Chinese dollars.
+Yellen arrived via the renovated Kenneth...

 Germany signals shift in veto on Leopard tanks for Ukraine